Kvalifik/how-we-work/how-we-use-npm.md

 # How We Use NPM for Frontend Development

 We use npm to manage packages for frontend development.
-We strive to use the latest LTS version, which is locked in the `package.json` file.
+Currently Vercel does not support node 16, so we are on node version 14, which is locked in the `package.json` file.
+However, we strive to use the latest LTS version, when our infrastructure supports it.

 ## NVM